ITP-xStory/p5js-shaders/docs/important-concepts.md

 ```

 If we write color.rgb we get all three.

 We could even write color.xyz, the shader does not know that some numbers are a color and some are a position, it just knows that you are accesing the components of a vector.
+However it is good practive to write .rgba if your variable is a color, and .xyzw if it is a position.

-This is called [**Swizzling**](https://www.khronos.org/opengl/wiki/Data_Type_(GLSL)#Swizzling).
+This "dot" way of accessing components is called [**Swizzling**](https://www.khronos.org/opengl/wiki/Data_Type_(GLSL)#Swizzling).

 ```glsl
 vec3 color = vec3(0.0, 0.5, 1.0); 	// R = 0, G = 0.5, B = 1.0